Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ## Compatibility notes for second-gen KS

-The second-generation versions of Kernel Simulator are not backwards-compatible with the first-generation versions, due to too many structural changes as outlined below.
+The second-generation versions of Nitrocid KS are not backwards-compatible with the first-generation versions, due to too many structural changes as outlined below.
 Here are the breaking changes per generation.

 ### Breaking API changes (Second-generation, Revision 0)